RanvierMUD/ranviermud/docs/extending/classes.md

 module.exports = srcPath => {
   return {
-    // display name for the class
+    // Display name for the class, used by the default `score` command.
     name: 'Warrior',
-    // description of the class rendered on the character creation screen
+    // Description of the class rendered on the character creation screen (see default input events)
     description: 'Warriors relish being face-to-face with their enemy.
 Whether it be wielding axes, maces, swords, or a nearby log, Warriors focus on dealing strong physical damage to their opponent.
 What they lack in the raw magical damage of a Mage, or the healing prowess of a Cleric, Warriors make up for in their tenacity.
 Those choosing the more defensive path of the shield can outlast otherwise deadly attacks.',
-    // this "abilityTable" is used in `ranvier-classes/` to assign skills on levelup and when a skill is used to check
+    // This "abilityTable" is used in `ranvier-classes/` to assign skills on levelup and when a skill is used to check
     // if the player actually has access to it
     abilityTable: {
       3: { skills: ['rend'] },